WBO review backs up Horn's win over Pacquiao

 Horn will be attending the ESPY Awards in Los Angeles on Wednesday.

-Writing by Peter Rutherford in Seoul, Editing by Amlan Chakraborty
+(Writing by Peter Rutherford in Seoul, Editing by Amlan Chakraborty)

+LONDON Venus Williams will feel at home when she plays Jelena Ostapenko on Centre Court in the Wimbledon quarter-finals on Tuesday.

+LONDON Roger Federer says he's fit and rested and getting more of a buzz than ever from winning grand slams - and events on Monday suggested the Wimbledon stars could be aligning to ease his path toward a record 19th major title.